 Documenting the design controls for a medical device is a mandatory exercise in our industry.
-Regulations descibe what the documentation must show.
-Standards describe harmonized ways in which regulations can be fullfilled.
-Your quality management system should, in best case, describe which process you need to follow in order to satisfy the standards and regulations and finally your company templates are what you use to finally pen it down.
+Regulations describe what the documentation must show.
+Standards describe harmonized ways in which regulations can be fulfilled.
+Your quality management system should, in the best case, describe which process you need to follow in order to satisfy the standards and regulations, and finally, your company templates are what you use to finally pen it down.

 However, regardless of the multitude of support systems, at the end of the day some of us given the task to provide a document, will sit down in front of the computer and think:

 But what exactly should I write?

 Here is where we can help.
 The Aligned Elements Extension section contains more than 50 importable plug-and-play content packages that can help you accelerate the documentation process by leaning on collected experiences and best practices.
 Our extensions exemplify how Aligned Elements can be used to solve ubiquitous medical device documentation problems.

 These extensions contain things like:

 - Example Design Controls such as 21 CFR Part 11 Requirements, ISO 14971 Harms, etc.

 - Ready-made configuration packages for e.g. IEC 62304 and IEC 62366

 - Regulatory Wizards, such as finding out if your software is a medical device

 - XSLT - transformations to transform Aligned Elements into the desired output format